cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Click on ***Orchestration Templates*** in the accordion on the left

     ![orchestration templates](../../common/img/orchestration-templates.png)

-    You should see one existing templates which is provided by CloudForms out of the box.
-It's a special predefined template to provision virtual machines on Microsoft Azure.

 1. Create a new Orchestration template by clicking on ***Configuration*** -> ***Create new Orchestration Template***